Increasing temperatures, carbon levels, and ocean acidity have negative impacts on marine systems.

 Ocean acidification has been linked to the disturbance of food webs and changing species distributions.
 Together with other biogeochemical changes, increasing ocean acidification may compromise the health of marine ecosystems as well as negatively impact many ocean goods and services and the communities that rely on them.
 These changes especially threaten marine organisms that build their structures calcium carbonate – such as corals, clams, oysters, and crustaceans – because more energy is required to build their shells, making less energy available for important biological processes such as growing, reproducing, and responding to stress.
 Researchers from the Woods Hole Oceanographic Institute found that some shelled-species faired better than others to increasing carbonic acid, however, overall impacts to ecosystems such as coral or oyster reefs appear to be negative, as research shows these systems are becoming increasingly threatened.

 As coral and oyster reefs are degraded, the health of these systems and the plants and animals that depend on them becomes increasingly vulnerable.
 Additionally, these reef systems play important roles reducing the risk of coastal communities from natural hazards such as storms, flooding, and erosion.
-The USGS summarizes recent research that finds:
+The USGS supported research published in Nature recent research that finds:

 These findings make a strong case for the value of conservation of intact reef systems.
 The fact that over 7 million people live near reef systems in the United States provides additional basis for restoring degraded reef systems in order to enhance their wave attenuation potential, which can substantial reduce the vulnerability of coastal ecosystems and the communities in coastal areas.